44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: UT-128 (east of Moab) | Duration: 4.5 mile round-trip hike (4 hours) | Cost: FREE ($$$$$ for a guided canyoneering tour)

-The arch, which is actually a natural bridge, is 243-feet long, making it one of the top 10 longest bridges in the country.
+Morning Glory Arch, which is technically a natural bridge, is 243-feet long, making it one of the top 10 longest bridges in the country.
 Overall it's an impressive site, though the bridge does sit pretty close to opposite canyon walls and it is tough to photograph in its entirety.

 There are two popular ways to visit this bridge within Grandstaff Canyon.
 You can take a moderately challenging 4.5-mile round-trip hike from a trailhead on UT-128, or you can take a guided canyoneering tour and rappel 110-feet from the cliff wall that is directly next to it.
 Which sounds more tempting to you?